-- Create a checklist beforehand - For ex: A pre-made checklist of allegations to be proven/disproven - Decision-making checklists can encourage less biased decisions; they provide an objective framework to assess your thinking1 - · Can be effective in overcoming stereotypes2 - Helps reduce the attention given to biased characteristics that may influence decision-making3 - 1.
-Arkes.
-Hal R. Arkes & Victoria A. Shaffer, Should We Use Decision Aids or Gut Feelings? in G. GIGERENZER & C. ENGEL, EDS., HEURISTICS AND THE LAW (2004).
-2. Isaac.
-Carol Isaac, Barbara Lee & Molly Carnes, Interventions That Differ the Hall of the Company of
+- Create a checklist beforehand - For ex: A pre-made checklist of allegations to be proven/disproven - Decision-making checklists can encourage less biased decisions; they provide an objective framework to assess your thinking1 - · Can be effective in overcoming stereotypes2 - Helps reduce the attention given to biased characteristics that may influence decision-making3 - Arkes.
+Hal R. Arkes & Victoria A. Shaffer, Should We Use Decision Aids or Gut Feelings? in G. GIGERENZER & C. ENGEL, EDS., HEURISTICS AND THE LA Isaac.
+Carol Isaac, Barbara Lee & Molly Cames, Interventions That Displaying in Figure 1.
+Surge 1.
+Surge 1.
+Surge 2.
+Sur in G. GIGERENZER & C. ENGEL, EDS., HEURISTICS AND THE LAW (2004).